 Record keeping systems

-There are various manual (filing cabinets) and electronic (computer-aided) ways to record, store and retrieve information.
-Each association should work out and decide on a record-keeping system that suits its particular needs, circumstances and resources (availability of space or computers).
-The preferred system should be functional, accurate, reliable and user-friendly.
+There are various manual (filing cabinets) and electronic (computer-aided and online) ways to record, store and retrieve information.
+Each association should decide on a record-keeping system that suits its particular needs, circumstances and resources (availability of space or computers).
+The system should be functional, accurate, reliable and user-friendly.

 Record-keeping systems need to consider the: